fioprotocol/fio-devhub/_docs/developers/git.md

 ## Feature development

 1. Developer creates feature branch off of develop or other target branch (e.g., feature/fip6-lock-tokens)
-2. Developer frequently rebases feature branch with latest from develop.
+2. Developer frequently merge into the feature branch with the latest from develop.
 This will grab the latest code and reattach the feature branch to the new root of develop.
 3. Developer uses [Development Milestone Checklist](https://fioprotocol.atlassian.net/wiki/spaces/FD/pages/35553326/template+FIP-nn+Development+Milestone+Checklist){:target="_blank"} to guide design, development, and unit testing of feature
 4. Developer creates draft PR and requests code review from all core devs, security, release management, and QA
 5. Developer hands off the feature to QA
 6. QA creates system tests tests and open bugs
 7. Developer fixes bugs and updates PR
 8. Developer
-    * Rebases feature branch from target branch (e.g., develop) and builds locally
+    * Merge into feature branch from target branch (e.g., develop) and builds locally
     * Re-runs javascript tests on local build
     * Moves PR out of draft to ready for review
 9. Release manager merges to target branch (e.g., develop) and runs system tests